Efforts to reduce homelessness fall short

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

+Homelessness is increasing in Te Anau without any long-term support for those affected, a Fiordland conceptual plan has revealed.

-Meanwhile, efforts to target the issue with a new approach have come up empty handed, a community board chairperson says.
+Meanwhile, efforts to target the issue with a new approach have come up empty-handed, a community board chairwoman says.

 The Te Anau Basin development plan was released last month with a goal of helping the Fiordland Community Board make future decisions.